cthoyt/cthoyt.github.io/_posts/2026-01-17-semantic-mapping-challenges.md

 #### Provenance for Inferences

-But, the purple one requires a more detailed metadata model that simply doesn't fit in the SSSOM paradigm (and it shouldn't be hacked in, either).
+The purple evidence from the figure in the last section requires a more detailed data model to represent provenance for inferred semantic mappings that simply doesn't fit in the SSSOM paradigm (and it shouldn't be hacked in, either).
 I proposed a more detailed data model for capturing how inference is done in [Assembly and reasoning over semantic mappings at scale for biomedical data integration](https://doi.org/10.1093/bioinformatics/btaf542) and provided a reference implementation in the [Semantic Reasoning Mapper and Reasoner (SeMRA)](https://github.com/biopragmatics/semra)